Kiwy3/SlickOilGame.github.io/README.md

 # SlickOilGame.github.io
-To publish the skick oil game on the web
+To publish the slick oil game on the web